beetrootpaul/dart-07/README.md

 ### v0.3.0

+- introduce floats to make scoring easier to understand
 - increase shooting speed for a combination of triple shoot and fast shoot powerups (to make it easier to notice the change in the speed)
 - increase screen shake player on damage to make it easier to realized the damage happened; remove screen shake on